Brian Morris (biologist)

-Education and appointments
+Education

-Brian Morris grew up in Adelaide, South Australia, where he graduated from the University of Adelaide in 1972.
+Morris grew up in Adelaide, South Australia, where he graduated from the University of Adelaide in 1972.
 He then completed his PhD at Monash University and the University of Melbourne in 1975.
 From 1975–1978 he did postdoctoral research at the University of Missouri, and the University of California, San Francisco, first as a CJ Martin fellow, and then as an Advanced Fellow of the American Heart Association.
-He was then appointed as an academic at the University of Sydney in 1978, was appointed a professor in 1999, and was appointed Professor Emeritus in 2013.
-He retired in 2014 and the Bosch Institute of Medical Research took over his lab space.

 Career

+Morris was appointed as a lecturer at the University of Sydney in 1978 and advanced through the academic ranks, becoming a Professor of Molecular Medical Sciences in 1999.
+In 2013, he was appointed Professor Emeritus at the University of Sydney.
+He has also served in various leadership roles within the university, including mentoring postgraduate students and overseeing research projects.
+He retired, with appointment to Professor Emeritus taking effect in January, 2014.
+In 2017, Morris starred as a prominent figure in the documentary film, American Circumcision sharing his views on male circumcision and female genital mutilation.